rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 ---
 layout: post
 title: "Improve your RxJava crashlogs"
-excerpt: "Once in a while, something inside RxJava will crash and reward you with absolutely useless crash log.
+excerpt: "Once in a while, something inside RxJava will crash and give you absolutely useless crash log.
 How to never get into this kind of situation?"
 tags: rxjava rx
 categories: rxjava